aws-samples/aws-get-started-workshop/content/00-intro/01-when-to-use.md

 You might already have an AWS account in which you've performed early experiments, but that account might not be suitable for supporting formal development, testing, and deployment of a production quality workloads.

-If you're not sure whether your organization has the necessary the skills to set up and maintain an AWS environment that's suitable for production workloads, you can review the [Required Knowledge]({{< relref "05-required-knowledge" >}}) section.
+If you're not sure whether your organization has the necessary skills to set up and maintain an AWS environment that's suitable for production workloads, you can review the [Required Knowledge]({{< relref "05-required-knowledge" >}}) section.
 It will help you understand the requirements and provide references to AWS partners and sales teams that assist you.

 ## You're considering enhancing your existing AWS environment